 Sha'Carri Richardson to face Olympic-sweeping Jamaican medalist in next race

-Richardson will face six of her potential Tokyo competitors in next weekend's Prefontaine Classic
+Richardson facing off against some of the athletes who competed in Tokyo will give fans a look at what might have been

 Sha'Carri Richardson will get a chance to test her skills against the world's best.
-After being ousted from the 2021 Tokyo Olympic games after testing positive for cannabis, the stage is set for her to represent the United States against Jamaican's elite trio.
+After being banned from the 2021 Tokyo Olympic games after testing positive for cannabis, the star sprinter is set to represent the United States against Jamaica's elite trio.

 Fresh from their clean sweep in Tokyo's 100-meter dash, Richardson, 21, will line up against Jamaica's Elaine Thompson-Herah, Shelly Ann Fraser-Pryce and Shericka Jackson in the Prefontaine Classic on Saturday, Aug.
 22. The race will take place at the University of Oregon's Hayward Field.